 Because of the high pressures that RCD seals are exposed to, and because breakout torque is often a concern, we recommend that the pressure retaining seal have dual durometer construction.
 With such seals, a higher modulus, more extrusion resistant inner layer of elastomer is loaded against the mandrel by a lower modulus outer layer.
 This reduces interfacial contact pressure and breakout torque in low differential pressure operation, so there is less risk that the drill string will rotate within the stripper element of the RCD.
 This also places the more extrusion resistant layer of the RCD seal against the extrusion gap.

 How to purchase Extra Wide Kalsi Seals

 For available sizes of 655-Series RCD seals, click here.
 Additional sizes can be manufactured, if desired.
 Seal purchase orders and requests for RCD seal quotes should be sent to the attention of Seal Sales via fax at 281-240-0255), or by e-mail.
-For assistance in implementing 655-Series seals in your equipment, click here.
+For assistance with seal-related RCD engineering questions, click here.